zy'-mo-glyph'-ic, adj. [Gr. zyme leaven + Gr. glyphe carving]

 Q: Do you allow photography?

 A: Yes, in fact photography is encouraged.
-The museum maintains a special page for selected photographs taken by visitors, as well as a number of visitor galleries on Flickr.
+The museum maintains a number of Flickr galleries for selected photographs taken by visitors.

 Q: Is any of this for sale?